 Use a VPN for privacy reasons?
 Make sure it is disabled before logging on to your sportsbook.

-- How old do I have to be to bet on sports in Michigan?
+- Can I bet on sports as an 18 year old in Michigan?

 - Are there sports betting apps in Michigan?

 Not just yet.
 Sports betting apps will start to appear in App Store when online betting launches in Michigan, on November 1st.
 Although they missed the start of the football season, there's still plenty of betting for the rest of the year.

 - Is sports betting legal in Michigan?